 Any one or more of the factors above may result in significant fluctuations in our results of operations.
 We also intend to continue to invest significantly to grow our business in the near future.
+In addition, we generally experience seasonality based on when we enter into agreements with customers, and our quarterly results of operations generally fluctuate from quarter to quarter depending on customer buying habits.
+This seasonality is reflected to a lesser extent, and sometimes is not immediately apparent, in revenue, due to the fact that a substantial portion of our subscription revenue is recognized ratably over the term of the subscription, which typically ranges from one to three years.
+We expect that seasonality will continue to affect our results of operations in the future.
 The variability of our results of operations or other operating estimates could result in our failure to meet our expectations or those of securities analysts or investors.
 If we fail to meet or exceed such expectations for these or any other reasons, the market price of our common stock could decline, and we could face costly lawsuits, including securities class action suits.